Flagellation: Use against slaves

 Whipping has been used as a form of discipline on slaves.
-It was routinely carried out during the period of slavery in the United States, by slave owners and their slaves.
-The power was also given to slave "patrolers," an early form of police forces who were authorized to whip any slave who violated the slave codes.
+It was routinely carried out during the period of slavery in the United States, by slave owners to their slaves.
+The power was also given to slave "patrollers," an early form of police forces who were authorized to whip any slave who violated the slave codes.
 Historians have shown that President George Washington approved of the whipping of enslaved people.
 According to historian Michael Dickman, "[Slave-owners] used the whip as a tool to enforce this vision of society.
 Slaves, on the other hand, through their victimization and punishment, viewed the whip as the physical manifestation of their oppression under slavery."
 In 1863, a photo known as "Whipped Peter" circulated widely.
 The photo depicts an enslaved man who bears welts across his back from being whipped.
 The image sparked outcry against the brutality of slavery, and contributed to anti-slavery sentiment during the Civil War.